 In my M.A. dissertation I discuss problems within the philosophy of perception, but my Ph.D. dissertation discusses Karl Popper’s methodology.
 An English translation, A Critique of Karl Popper’s Methodology, was published 1975.
 After I had got my Ph.D., I spent four years teaching and writing philosophy at Lund University.
 In 1978 I moved to Umeå University, where I had been appointed associate professor in the philosophy of science; in 1999 I was appointed professor in theoretical philosophy.
 From the summer 2002 until the end of February 2008, I worked at The Institute for Formal Ontology and Medical Information Science (IFOMIS) in Germany.
 When I became 70, I received a Festschrift, Johanssonian Investigations, edited by Jan Almäng, Rögnvaldur Ingthorsson, and Christer Svennerlind.

 My philosophical interests have been centered round problems in ontology (where I place both philosophy of consciousness and social ontology) and the philosophy of science, but I have discussed many other philosophical problems as well; see the page header and the attached papers.
-(A complete list of all my philosophical publications can be downloaded here: Publ NH 20(1).)

 The ontological book is an attempt to create a modernized – but realist – Aristotelian theory of categories.
 That is, an ontology that takes account of the scientific revolution without eliminating from the ontological picture our everyday perceptual world and true agency.
 Once I amused myself with making an aphoristic exposition of the views argued for; it can be downloaded here: IJ-Tractatus

 A Critique of Karl Popper’s Methodology can be sent on request (but the file is 16.4 MB large).